chepazzo/virtual-networklab/README.md

 ------
 Arista officially supports what they call vEOS.
 You may obtain a copy of this from your friendly neighborhood representative.
 I will attempt to include anything that is relevant to getting it up and running in this environment.

+I have not had a lot of luck booting Arista from newer aboot images, so I use `Aboot-veos-serial-2.0.8.iso` for all of my VMs.

 Dependencies
 ============